ShMcK/WebpackAngularDemos/Part3/README.md

 export default angular.module('app.layout', [])
 ```

-We can simply require the layout by its location.name, allowing us to change module names at any time.
+We can simply require the layout by its `(path).name`, allowing us to change module names at any time.
 Just make the loaded module a dependency.

 /app/index.js